bwvdnbro/bwvdnbro.github.io/_posts/2019-01-27-the-five-steps-of-an-astrophysical-simulation-project.markdown

 but might still tell you when something is clearly wrong in your implementation.

+Apart from algorithmic changes, this is also the phase in which you should start thinking about useful output.
+Usually numerical simulations produce *snapshots*, i.e. dumps of the properties of the simulation at a fixed time.
+Depending on the size of the simulation, these snapshots can be quite large and you are hence limited in the amount of snapshots you can reasonably produce; a low snapshot frequency however means that you loose quite a lot of time resolution.
+Sometimes it is more useful to limit the output to some specific quantities (either for a subset of the available data or as a simulation average) but output these more frequently.
+This will require additional code that needs to be tested before you can use it in production simulations.

 Note that the time you spend on the development phase is usually not proportional to its scientific impact and that is very easy to feel unproductive during this phase.
 But if your algorithmic changes are